Open-Data-Uganda/website/content/blog/tourism-growth.md

 ---
-title: "Tourism Growth in Uganda"
+title: 'Tourism Growth in Uganda'
 date: 2025-03-01
-author: "Tourism Team"
+author: 'Tourism Team'
 featured: false
-featured_image: "/images/img.jpeg"
+featured_image: '/images/img.jpeg'
-tags: ["tourism"]
+tags: ['tourism']
 summary: "Analysis of Uganda's tourism sector growth and its impact on local communities and the economy."
 ---